 - The applicant should have a PhD in Genetic Epidemiology, Biostatistics or Bioinformatics.

 - Good programming skills in R or Python.

 - Experience in the computational analysis of omics and work in Unix environment will be an asset.

 - Good communication skills and interest in working in a cross-disciplinary team

-Please submit your application by sending a letter of interest (in French or English) and CV by email to Therese Truong (email@example.com) and Marina Evangelou (firstname.lastname@example.org).
+Please submit your application by sending a letter of interest (in French or English), a detailed CV and names and contact details of two references, by email to Thérèse Truong (email@example.com) and Benoit Liquet (firstname.lastname@example.org).